 Starting on Portobello Beach it will incorporate most parts of the popular Capital Trail with an extension into East Lothian to feature the Herring Road.
-The route will also include parts of the Reiver Raid in the Ale Water Valley in the Scottish Borders before following the Capital Trail back to the Pentland Hills.
+The route will also include parts of the Reiver Raid in the Ale Water Valley in the Scottish Borders before following the Capital Trail back to the Pentland Hills to Carlops.

-From here the route takes you through Edinburgh across Corstorphine Hill and on to the hidden gems of West Lothian, passing historical sights like the cottage in which James Watt laid down the plans for his steam engine, Cairnpapple Hill and Beecraigs Country Park.
-Past the famous Kelpies and the Falkirk Wheel the trail travels further into the Carron Valley to Tappoch Broch, an iron-age broch near Torwood, and on to Carron Reservoir, before hitting North Third Reservoir near Stirling, which offers magic views and technically challenging trails.
+From Carlops the Central Belter crosses the Pentland Hills and the Almondell Country Park into West Lothian, before descending to Abercorn Church on the Firth of Forth over the Union Canal .
+From here the route is a tour of the hidden gems of West Lothian, passing historical sights like the cottage in which James Watt laid down the plans for his steam engine, Cairnpapple Hill and Beecraigs Country Park.
+Past the famous Kelpies and the Falkirk Wheel the trail travels further to Tappoch Broch, an iron-age broch near Torwood, and on to Carron Reservoir.

-After Stirling the Central Belter takes you past the famous Doune Castle and on Sustrans Route 7 through Glen Ogle, one of the most scenic stretches to cycle in Scotland.
-After a section on the West Highland Way from Crianlarich to Tyndrum it follows the route of the Highland Trail past Loch Lyon, and on an old coffin road back to Killin on Loch Tay.
-Past Ben Lawers it then takes you to a very remote section of the Highlands past Loch Rannoch and Loch Garry to Dalnaspidal near the Pass of Drumochter.
+After tough climbs up the Wallace Monument and Dumyat in Stirling the Central Belter takes you past the famous Monty Python Castle in Doune, trough remote Glen Ample, and on Sustrans Route 7 through Glen Ogle, one of the most scenic stretches to cycle in Scotland, on to Killin.
+After a quick section on the West Highland Way from Crianlarich to Tyndrum it follows the route of the Highland Trail 550 into Glen Lyon, Scotland’s longest glen.
+From here the trail goes through very remote Highland scenery past Loch Rannoch and Loch Garry to Dalnaspidal near the Pass of Drumochter on the A9.